ruboto/ruboto/README.md

       Log.v 'MYAPPNAME', 'onPause got called!'
     end

-Each class has only one method that you can nest other calls inside of (ie. what is happening in that first example that removes the need for the second `$activity.`.
+Each class has only one method that you can nest other calls inside of (ie. what is happening in that first example that removes the need for the second `$activity.`).
 For Activities and Services, it is `handle_create`, and for BroadcastReceivers, it is `handle_receive`.
 The general rule is that it corresponds to the first method in the class's lifecycle.
 But you should never really have to think about it because generating a class generates a sample script that calls that method.

-The arguments passed to the block you give `handle_create` are the arguments that `onCreate` gets called with.
-(Same with `handle_receive` and `onReceive` for receivers.)
+The arguments passed to the block you give `handle_` methods are the same as the arguments that the java methods take.
+Consult the Android documentation.

+Activities also have some special methods defined to make things easier.
+The easiest way to get an idea of what they are is looking over the [demo scripts](http://github.com/ruboto/ruboto-irb/tree/master/assets/demo-scripts/).
+You can also read the [ruboto.rb file](http://github.com/ruboto/ruboto-core/blob/master/assets/assets/scripts/ruboto.rb) where everything is defined.

 Contributing
 ------------

 Want to contribute?
 Great!
 Meet us in #ruboto on irc.freenode.net, fork the project and start coding!

-Other ways to help:
+"But I don't understand it well enough to contribute by forking the project!"
+That's fine.
+Equally helpful:

-* Use Ruboto and tell us when you run into issues
+* Use Ruboto and tell us how it could be better.
 * As you gain wisdom, contribute it to [the wiki](http://github.com/ruboto/ruboto-core/wiki/)
+* When you gain enough wisdom, reconsider whether you could fork the project.

 Getting Help
 ------------